 Here are some questions to help you choose which action to take:

-- Which one will make the biggest difference to how you feel?
+- Which one will make the biggest difference in how you feel?

 - Which one is the easiest for you to implement and stick to?